Skip to main content

 Getting Started

-Start your search with websites, news articles, and encyclopedias to gain a general understanding of your topic.
+Get a basic understanding of your topic by using websites, news articles, and encyclopedias.
 It's okay to use Google, Wikipedia, or other online non-scholarly resources to help you get familiar with your topic, just keep in mind you cannot cite them as scholarly sources in your work.
-Use this information to generate a list of keywords and subject headings to help you in your main search.
+Use this information to learn who the experts in the field are, to spot trends and gaps in works about your topic, and to generate a list of keywords and subject headings to help you in your main search.

 When you search online, remember to test any website you visit for currency, relevance, authority, accuracy and purposeFollow this link to learn about evaluating resources.